 Obviously you can fiddle with the variables here: for instance, you could take smaller steps, or spend longer at each tempo.
 But if you systematically match a slower and slower metronome pace, your racing thoughts are likely to stop racing.
 At least for a while.

 There’s no denying that massage is pleasant — for most people — but its medical benefits are much less clear and proven than you might think.
-Myths about massage abound.
-For instance, massage does not flush lactic acid out of cells, or meaningfully increase circulation, or reduce inflammation.
-Maybe it reduces cortisol levels, but even that popular notion is far from proven, and there is actually evidence that it’s wrong.
+Myths about massage abound:40 it does not flush lactic acid out of cells, or increase circulation,41 or reduce inflammation.42 Maybe it reduces cortisol levels, but even that popular notion is far from proven, and there is actually evidence that it’s wrong.
 Even in the unlikely event that massage actually does reduce cortisol levels, the phsyiology of stress is much too complex to assume cortisol reduction is in itself a meaningful, good thing.43 There’s just too much going on.